Exploring the workflow designer

 In BMC Helix Digital Workplace Catalog, select Services > Workflows.

-Review the list of services, and perform any of the following steps:
+Review the list of items, and perform any of the following steps:

 - Delete the workflow from all services, bundles, service actions, or questionnaires.